 The exact driving licence requirements will vary between ambulance service trusts and some may support you to gain the appropriate categories of licence to drive larger vehicles.
 It's therefore essential that you check when applying for paramedic vacancies on the NHS Jobs website.

 It is highly unlikely you will just drive an ambulance.
 If you work in the emergency side of ambulance work, you'll usually be a trained emergency care assistant or paramedic and be involved in directly assessing and providing patient treatment.

 In the patient transport service, you'll be expected to help patients get into and out of the vehicle and have a knowledge of first aid and safe transportation.

-Course finder only lists those clinical courses that lead to statutory professional registration.
+Course finder only lists those clinical courses that lead to eligibility to apply for statutory professional registration.
 If your career isn't listed in the drop down box, please use the "Search" option at the top right hand corner of the screen.
 If you need further help, please contact NHS Careers by using the Contact us form or calling 0345 60 60 655.

 For details of post-qualifying courses, contact your professional body or call the Health Learning and Skills Advice Line (08000 150 850)

 An accelerated course leading to registration is available for some clinical careers.
 These are shortened courses and aimed at graduates.
 If you are a graduate, you will need to contact each university that you are considering to check if your degree subject is acceptable for entry.

 Please email firstname.lastname@example.org detailing the required changes.